vblancoOR/probabilistic_fs/README.md

-# probabilistic_fs
+#Optimal Probabilistic Feature shifts

-Codes of our models for computing optimal probabilistic feature shifts for reclassification in tree ensembles
+This repository contains the code accompanying the paper *Optimal probabilistic feature shifts\\for reclassification in tree ensembles*.